Actifio/UnixMaskingScriptSupport/README.md

 ### Manual test of launcher file

-You can run the launchs.h file with a parameter of 'test' to do a manual set of masking.
+You can run the launcher.sh file with a parameter of 'test' to do a manual set of masking.

 ### What is camolauncher.sh ?

 These scripts can be used to run any masking software that can be automated.
-So camolauncher.sh is exactly the same as launcher.sh exact that in stead of running a shell script that does shell script masking, it instead start Camouflage software to do masking instead.
+So camolauncher.sh is exactly the same as launcher.sh exact that instead of running a shell script that does shell script masking, it instead starts Camouflage software to do masking instead.
 Note this calls for a file called /home/oracle/Mask-Demo.camo    This file would be created when you set up your masking routine with Camouflage.